3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 As your queries get more complex, and as you involve more and more tables, you will need to use aliases.
 I think of them like “nicknames” - they can save you a lot of typing.

-I tend to use the AS clause when I define them.
-I’ve used AS here to abbreviate person.
-I use it in two different places: in my COUNT, and in my WHERE:
+Here, I use table aliasing in two different places: in my COUNT, and in my WHERE:

 SELECT COUNT(p.person_id)